octo-technology/OpenTezos/docs/tezos-basics/governance-on-chain.md

 This operation [[3]](/tezos-basics/governance-on-chain#references) can be submitted more than once but only if the cumulative number of active proposals is less than 20.
 Each time a delegate duplicates a proposal, a vote is counted with the 20 vote maximum applying.

 ### The "*Ballot*" operation
-It is only possible to submit a proposal operation during the _Exploration Vote Period_ (2.) or the _Promotion Vote Period_ (4.), and only once per period.
+It is only possible to submit a ballot operation during the _Exploration Vote Period_ (2.) or the _Promotion Vote Period_ (4.), and only once per period.

 Description: